-Prior to beginning development of proposed waiver, the department held public hearings in all eight regional human service centers to solicit input.
 The Legislative process allows for public comment during appropriation committee hearings.
 Inflationary adjustments are determined by legislative appropriation and are subject to that public process.

 The Department uses a fee for service system (for Residential Habilitation, Independent Habilitation, Day Habilitation, Individual Employment Support, Small Group Employment Support, and Prevocational Services) wherein the budget for a service is based on the maximum number of hours authorized for the client.
 The rate for each service is non-negotiable.
 These rates are determined based on legislative appropriations, and only updated when the legislature approves the amount of change.
 The initial rates went into effect April 1, 2018.
 To develop these rates the department contracted with a vendor who reviewed the provider general ledgers to determine the appropriate cost centers (components) for the expenses.
 The components are direct care staff, employment related costs, program supports, and general and administrative costs.
-After these were identified, the history of spending was analyzed using cost reports as well as information taken directly from the provides accounting systems.
+After these were identified, the history of spending was analyzed using cost reports as well as information taken directly from the provider accounting systems.
 As the vendor did the analysis, they would report out to the steering committee which provided guidance.
-The steering committee, which was established in 2011, continues to meet on a regular basis to monitor the rate methodology and determine if any changes are necessary.
+The steering committee, which was established in 2011, meets semiannually to monitor the rate methodology and determine if any changes are necessary.
 At these meetings, the Department encourages all stakeholders to voice their concerns.